xDaiPunks/PunkTokenVestingContract/README.md

 The contract addresses of the Punk token contract and the Punks NFT contract are needed for the deployment of the contract.

 The deployment variables:
-- @param _start: unix time of the start of $PNK vesting
+- @param _start: unix time of the start of $PUNK vesting
-- @param _cliff: delayed start of $PNK vesting in seconds
+- @param _cliff: delayed start of $PUNK vesting in seconds
-- @param _duration: timespan of $PNK vesting in seconds
+- @param _duration: timespan of $PUNK vesting in seconds
-- @param _totalAvailable: total available supply of the $PNK token
+- @param _totalAvailable: total available supply of the $PUNK token
-- @param _Punk: contract address of the $PNK ERC20 contract
+- @param _Punk: contract address of the $PUNK ERC20 contract
 - @param _Punks: interface of the Punks NFT contract

 Note: if you are using remix and ganache you will need to fund the contract before the claims can be executed